modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_v2_service.html.markdown

 * `port` -
   (Optional)
   Port number to access on the container.
 Must be in the range 1 to 65535.
-  If not specified, defaults to the same value as container.ports[0].containerPort.
+If not specified, defaults to 8080.

 <a name="nested_grpc"></a>The `grpc` block supports:

 * `port` -
   (Optional)
   Port number to access on the container.
 Number must be in the range 1 to 65535.
 If not specified, defaults to the same value as container.ports[0].containerPort.

 * `service` -
   (Optional)